ComScore

 Prana

 Prana is a lifestyle and activewear brand that offers a wide range of clothing designed for comfort, sustainability and versatility.
 The brand's collection includes activewear, yoga apparel, casual wear and outdoor clothing for both men and women.
 Prana is committed to using sustainable materials and ethical manufacturing practices, distinguishing itself through a focus on eco-friendly and mindful fashion.
-The average price range for a woman's top from Prana typically falls between $50 and $80, while leggings may range from $70 to $100—we love the Prana Halle Pant II ($95).
+The average price range for a woman's top from Prana typically falls between $50 and $80, while leggings may range from $70 to $100—I love the Prana Halle Pant II ($95).
 Prana stands out for its dedication to sustainability, incorporating organic cotton, recycled materials and fair trade practices in its production.
 The brand also emphasizes the durability and timelessness of its designs, promoting longevity and reducing environmental impact.
 Prana typically follows industry standards for shipping and returns, offering reliable options to ensure customer satisfaction.
 In its commitment to sustainable and comfortable activewear, Prana shares similarities with lululemon, as both brands prioritize quality, versatility and ethical practices in their offerings.

 Best Zillennial Styles